pinot-contrib/pinot-docs/basics/indexing/geospatial-support.md

 * Geospatial data types, such as point, line and polygon;
 * Geospatial functions, for querying of spatial properties and relationships.
-* \[Upcoming\] Geospatial indexing, used for efficient processing of spatial operations
+* Geospatial indexing, used for efficient processing of spatial operations

 ## Geospatial data types